diegoiast/fdbox/readme.md

           not reporting this to the app.
 Results in garbage in the screen when
 	  > `dir ` on a directory with lots of files (~80 on my tests, but it depends
 	  > on memory available).
+ 4. DOS/OpenWatcoom (WIP): we have a CI building it.
+The generated binary crashes on startup.
+ 5. OSX: Works, not main target but actively developed (similar code path as Linux)
- 4. DOS: DJGPP - I am haing problems in runtime.
+ 6. DOS: DJGPP - I am haing problems in runtime.
 Seems like `tolower()` is breaking my code.
 Might be a compiler bug.
- 5. DOS: PacificC - Its not a high priority, but we have a working branch called `pacific-c-support` which contains the work needed to make this project compile with that compiler.
+ 7. DOS: PacificC - Its not a high priority, but we have a working branch called `pacific-c-support` which contains the work needed to make this project compile with that compiler.
- 6. OSX: Works, not main target but actively developed (similar code path as Linux)

 ## Building